StefanVermeent/WMC/0_pilot_study/preregistration.md

 ### Q4.
 Participant-level exclusions

-First, we excluded participants who did not complete the full study and those who did not complete both versions of the Ospan.
-Second, we analyzed responses to the attention checks and reversed coded items in the questionnaire part of the experiment.
-We excluded participants if they missed both attention check items or if they had suspicious response patterns (e.g., consistently endorsing high response options even when some items were reverse coded).
-Third, we excluded participants whose screen height was \< 700 pixels, or whose screen height was bigger than their screen width (suggesting that they did not complete the experiment on a laptop or desktop pc).
-In addition, we exclude participants whose accuracy on the math subtask is lower than 75% across all blocks in order to ensure that participants engaged seriously with the task.
+First, we exclude participants who do not complete the full study and those who do not complete both versions of the Ospan.
+Second, we analyze responses to the attention checks and reversed coded items in the questionnaire part of the experiment.
+We exclude participants if they miss both attention check items or if they have suspicious response patterns (e.g., consistently endorsing high response options even when some items were reverse coded).
+Third, we exclude participants whose screen height is \< 700 pixels, or whose screen height is bigger than their screen width (suggesting that they do not complete the experiment on a laptop or desktop pc).
 Finally, we use the open-ended participant feedback and manual data checks to determine potential additional participants to exclude.

+Typically, participants are excluded when their accuracy on the secondary task is below \~80% to ensure adequate effort.
+However, because our sample is diverse and because we use novel versions of the O-span, we do not set a hard cut-off for performance *a-priori*.
+Instead, we plan to determine an adequate performance threshold based on the full distribution that we will find in our data.

 ### Q5.
 Trial-level exclusions